Dysphagia Awareness

 Certification and Validity

-On completion, learners receive a CPD-accredited certificate of achievement in Dysphagia Awareness.
+On completion, learners receive a CPD-accredited Certificate of Achievement in Dysphagia Awareness.

-A refresher is recommended every 2 to 3 years, or sooner if an individual’s swallowing needs change, a new SALT assessment produces updated recommendations, a care worker moves to a new setting where dysphagia is prevalent, or where supervision or incident review identifies a gap in practice.
+There is no formal expiry, but a refresher is recommended every 2 to 3 years, or sooner if an individual’s swallowing needs change, a new SALT assessment produces updated recommendations, a care worker moves to a new setting where dysphagia is prevalent, or where supervision or incident review identifies a gap in practice.
 Given the clinical risk profile of dysphagia, erring toward a shorter refresher cycle is strongly advisable for services supporting a high proportion of individuals with swallowing difficulties.

 We deliver in-house training at your workplace or chosen venue across Manchester, Greater Manchester, and the wider North West.
-We also deliver nationally, including North England, South England, London, and Surrey.
+We also deliver nationally across England, including North England, South England, London, and Surrey.
+All sessions are led by experienced Prima Cura Training instructors.
+Every trainer holds an Enhanced DBS certificate.
+Groups are capped at 12 per trainer to protect the quality of hands-on learning.

 FAQs